Fuyukai/OWAPI/api.md

 ### `GET /api/v1/u/:battletag/heroes`

-**Get the top 5 played heroes of a user.**
+**Get the played heroes of a user.**

-There is not currently a way to get heroes past the top 5.
+This is ordered by your play time.

 *Example:*